boss-beep/Proton-Crypter/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 DISCLAIMER:We do not take any responsibility for this tool usage in the malicious purposes.
 It is free, open-source and provided      AS-IS for everyone.

-Add direct links when sharing code.
+You can compile the apk or simply use the compiled exe Add direct links when sharing code.

 DON'T FORGET TO LEAVE A STAR.

+The Genius behind the Crypter repo:@ github.com/razordeveloper/proton-crypter && @ theprotonprotector.com